 To turn this into a show-stopping side dish, fill the entire puff pastry sheet (leave a 1-inch edge) with dots of cheese and the caramelized onions and pears.
 This is a beautiful dish that doesn’t lack of any flavor!

 - 2 tablespoons vegetable oil

-- 1 large or 2 small/medium yellow onions, diced or thinly sliced
+- 1 large yellow onion - diced or thinly sliced

 - 1 teaspoon salt

 - 1 lb. pears - peeled and diced into small cubes